marcosvaldeni/JavaScript-Exercises/README.md

 **5º** Write a function that takes two strings, A and B as arguments.
 If A contains B, concatenate B at the beginning of A, if not, concatenate B at the end of A. Finally, return to the concatenation.

+**6º** Write a function that takes an object with the properties number and percentage as an argument, return the given percentage of the number.

 # :hammer_and_wrench: Installation

 **In order to clone the project via HTTPS, run this command:**